 At thousands of businesses in the United States, employees own a majority of their company’s stock.
 These “employee-owned” companies employ millions of people who each have the ability to say “I am an owner of this company.”

 Types of Employee Ownership

-There are many vehicles that can put equity interests into employee hands, ranging from stock options, to purchase plans, to phantom stock.
+There are many vehicles that can put a financial stake into employees hands, ranging from stock options, to purchase plans, to phantom stock.
 Each vehicle has its own unique mix of features, including tax treatment, accounting rules, and motivational impact.
 We focus on two main forms: ESOPs and Worker Cooperatives.